Are your emails and attachments safe from prying eyes?

 Unlike some other secure email providers, Runbox does not have a built-in option for encrypting your entire mailbox.
 And while you can use PGP with Runbox, it is not yet built into the platform.
 Another drawback is that Runbox does not offer a built-in calendar, but this feature may be included in Version 7 (when released).

 Runbox offers 30 day free trials and makes importing your existing emails simple with the guides on their site.
-They are currently offering a discount “2 years for the price of 1” on their website here.

 - IP addresses stripped from messages

 - GDPR compliant

 - Custom domain names on some paid accounts

 - Numerous payment methods accepted (including cash and cryptocurrencies)